dumplepo/Realtime_badminton_AI_in_Action/README.md

 # Badminton-Analysis using Computer Vision

 ## Introduction
 This project is a real-time badminton tracking system built using computer vision and deep learning techniques.
-It processes live or recorded single-camera footage to detect and track gameplay dynamics, generating accurate match analytics and performance insights for players and coaching analysis.",
+It processes live or recorded single-camera footage to detect and track gameplay dynamics, generating accurate match analytics and performance insights for players and coaching analysis.

 ## Result